Microsoft strengthens app management with acquisition

 BlueStripe’s solution is commonly used to extend the value of Microsoft System Center by adding application-aware infrastructure performance monitoring.

-Mike Neil, Microsoft enterprise cloud general manager, says applications and data are being spread across on-premises data centres and public, private and hosted clouds as businesses turn to applications to drive innovation and gain competitive advantage.
+Mike Neil, Microsoft enterprise cloud general manager, says applications and data are being spread across on-premises data centers and public, private and hosted clouds as businesses turn to applications to drive innovation and gain competitive advantage.

 “While IT teams may not operate all of the infrastructure where the applications run, they still require visibility and the ability to manage these applications in order to support and protect the business,” Neil says.